"The

 "I

-don't wish to defend everything that has been done in the name of utopia.
-But
+don't wish to defend everything that has been done in the

-I think that many of the attacks misconceive its nature and function.
-As I have
+name of utopia.
+But I think that many of the attacks misconceive

-tried to suggest, utopia is not mainly about providing detailed blueprints for
+is not mainly about providing detailed blueprints for social

-worlds.
-It is about inventing and imagining worlds for our contemplation and delight.
+think about possible worlds.
+It is about inventing and imagining

-It opens up our minds to the possibilities of the human condition.
-It is this
+minds to the possibilities of the human condition.
+It is

-they have their part to play, like the prophets of old, warning and admonishing.
+like the prophets of old, warning and admonishing.
+There

-the world, and rather prepared to settle for a quiet life and the idle ticking-over
+for a quiet life and the idle ticking-over of the engine

-this hardly seems enough."
+too loudly, this hardly seems enough."

 -- Malcolm Bull